ietf-wg-acme/acme/draft-ietf-acme.md

 client to perform some action that only someone who effectively controls the identifier can perform.
 For the challenges in this document, the actions are:

-* Simple HTTP: Provision files under .well-known on a web server for the domain
+* HTTP: Provision files under .well-known on a web server for the domain
-* DVSNI: Configure a TLS server for the domain
+* TLS SNI: Configure a TLS server for the domain
 * DNS: Provision DNS resource records for the domain
 * Proof of possession of a prior key: Sign using the private key specified by the server